RegardsOss/RegardsOss.github.io/frontend/setup.md

 - the main files of this REGARDS-frontend is `src/main.js`
 - webpack resolves dependencies inside web_modules folder and inside node_modules.
 - when a dependency is required by a package, webpack fallback to the node_modules of the frontend app
-- Typescript files are handled using a pipeline that

-  - first use ts-loader to translate Typescript into ES6
-  - then bable translates ES6 into ES5

-- css, js, json, jpg, woff, ttf, eot, svg are handled by their corresponding handler
+- js, jsx, css, js, json, jpg, woff, ttf, eot, svg are handled by their corresponding handler
+- React is provided globally on all `jsx` files